How the Smith-Kerns model can help maximize dollar spot control

 - Has the capability to select historical risk from a custom-defined date range to view past dollar spot risk by zip code

-The beauty of this model for predicting dollar spot risk is that you only make applications when you need them, not because the calendar says so.
+A key benefit of this model for predicting dollar spot risk is that you make applications when you need them, not because the calendar says so.
 With the same products and the same rates, you can increase your control without increasing the amount of product used.
-It’s possible you may even save a fungicide application or two this season.
 For more information on using this model, check out this video from Jim Kerns

 Ensure you have the tools and knowledge to stay ahead of dollar spot.
 For free trial maps, videos from the experts, webinars and more, visit the Syngenta Dollar Spot Solutions webpage